-If the effective date of a notice of course withdrawal is after the voluntary withdrawal period, the Registrar will mark the student's academic record with a notation of "W".
-The student's course transcript will note "W" and this course will not be considered when calculating the student's Grade Point Average (GPA).
+If the effective date of a notice of course withdrawal is on or after the voluntary withdrawal deadline, the Registrar will mark the student's academic record with a notation of "W" and assign an academic penalty (a grade point of 00) for the course.
+The student's course transcript will note "W" with a grade point of 00.